Bijit-Mondal/iLib-Documentation/README.md

 #### **Step 11:**

-Go to library admin and ask him to update your premium status so that you will be able to request for books
+Go to library admin and ask him to update your premium status so that you will be able to request for books.

 ![](assets/20230108_202754_IMG_20230108_174107.jpg)

-After updating the premium status, your 'Account Details' window will look like
+After updating the premium status, your 'Account Details' window will look like this.

 ![](assets/20230108_203211_IMG_20230108_174140.jpg)